Datavault-UK/automate-dv-docs/docs/changelog/stable.md

 ### Documentation

 - Updated code samples and explanations according to new functionality
-- Added a best practises page
+- Added a best practices page
 - Various clarifications added and errors fixed

 ## [v0.2.4-pre] - 2019-10-17

 ### Bug Fixes

-- Fixed a bug where the target alias would be used instead of the source alias when incrementally loading a hub or link, causing subsequent loads after the initial load, to fail.
+- Fixed a bug where the target alias would be used instead of the source alias when incrementally loading a Hub or Link, causing subsequent loads after the initial load, to fail.